9 Different Types of Snakes in North Carolina

 by vastateparksstaff is licensed under CC BY 2.0

-One of the types of snakes in North Carolina, which is extremely common in some areas, is the cottonmouth.
+One type of snake in North Carolina, which is extremely common in some areas, is the cottonmouth.

-The Coastal Plains and Outer Banks of North Carolina are this snake’s primary habitat, and it enjoys the water.
+This snake’s primary habitat is the Coastal Plains and Outer Banks of North Carolina, where it enjoys the water.
 One of these snakes might be seen near or in the water.

-Like many other types of snakes in North Carolina, cottonmouths are primarily black, but a big off-white mouth is seen when they open their jaws.
+Like many other types of snakes in North Carolina, cottonmouths are primarily black, but when they open their jaws, a big off-white mouth is visible.
 That is the origin of the term “cottonmouth.”

 6. Northern Water Snake

-The northern water snake is one of the four species of aquatic snakes that can be found in North Carolina.
+The northern water snake is one of the four species of aquatic snakes found in North Carolina.

 Except for the Coastal Plains in the state’s southernmost region, the northern water snake is found in ponds and small streams across most of North Carolina.

-Dark red, red-orange, or dark brown markings on a pale tan or light brown body characterize northern water snakes.
+Northern water snakes are characterized by dark red, red-orange, or dark brown markings on a pale tan or light brown body.

 You won’t suffer any severe injuries from a bite from one of these snakes in North Carolina because they are not poisonous